11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Merzouga Desert

-Today, we are on an expedition to explore the best of the Atlas Mountains and Berber villages.
+Today, we embark on an expedition to explore the best of the Atlas Mountains and Berber villages.
 Embrace a mesmerizing journey from Fez to Merzouga, traversing Morocco's diverse landscapes.
-Departing from Fez, wind through the Atlas Mountains, passing quaint Berber villages and lush valleys.
+Departing from Fez, we wind through the Atlas Mountains, passing quaint Berber villages and lush valleys.
 Stop at Ifrane, known as Morocco's "Switzerland," with its alpine architecture and cedar forests.
-Continue southward through the Ziz Valley, where palm groves contrast the arid terrain.
+Continue southward through the Ziz Valley, where palm groves contrast with the arid terrain.
 Arriving in Merzouga, the gateway to the Sahara, immerse yourself in the desert's vast dunes and golden sands.
-Experience the magic of a camel trek into the Erg Chebbi dunes, where a night under the stars awaits in a traditional Berber camp, complete with music and local hospitality.
-You have always dreamt of a night over the dunes of the Sahara.
+Experience the magic of a camel trek into the Erg Chebbi dunes, where a night under the stars awaits in a traditional Berber camp, complete with music and warm local hospitality.
+You have always dreamed of spending a night among the dunes of the Sahara.

 6 hours Admission ticket included